Symbolist painting: General characteristics

 Another characteristic of Symbolist art was synesthesia, the search for a relationship between pictorial qualities (line, color, rhythm) and other sensory qualities such as sound and scent: Gauguin thus spoke of the "musical aspect" of his art; Rimbaud related vowels to colors (A-black, E-blue, I-red, O-yellow, U-green); Baudelaire also applied colors to perfumes.
-This intrrelation between the senses was theorized by Baudelaire in his Correspondence (1857), in which he defended the expressiveness of art as a means of satisfying all the senses simultaneously.
+This interrelation between the senses was theorized by Baudelaire in his Correspondence (1857), in which he defended the expressiveness of art as a means of satisfying all the senses simultaneously.
 On the other hand, the Lithuanian Mikalojus Konstantinas Čiurlionis, who was a painter and composer, created a theory whereby color was the point of union between the various arts, which in painting was the link between the various motifs and in music was an image of the divine cosmic order.

 Symbolist painting advocated memory composition as opposed to the à plein air painting advocated by Impressionism.
 One of its essential features was the line, in sinuous contours of organic appearance, a fluid and dynamic, stylized line, in which representation passes from naturalism to analogy.
 It reclaims the two-dimensionality inherent to painting, abandoning perspective and the representation of an illusory space, gravity, the three-dimensional appearance.

 Among the motifs favored by the Symbolists are traditional themes—though frequently reinterpreted—and newly invented ones.
 Among the former are portraits, landscapes and narrative painting of tales and legends, which serve as new avenues for symbolizing concepts such as love, loneliness, nostalgia, etc. Symbolist portraiture is one of psychological introspection, often idealized, especially in the woman, in whom the eyes, mouth and hair are emphasized.
 Baudelaire compared the eyes to jewels and the hair to a symphony of scents or a sea of waves.
 The eyes were considered mirrors of the soul, generally nostalgic and melancholic.
 As for the mouth, it could be large like a flower or small as a symbol of silence, as in the work of Fernand Khnopff.
 As for the landscape, they preferred—as in Romanticism—solitary and nostalgic places, evocative, suggestive, preferably wild and abandoned, unsullied by man, in open, almost infinite horizons.
 They are not usually empty landscapes, but generally resort to human presence, for which the landscape is a vehicle of evocation or a projection of psychic states.